 No matter which sport you love, North Carolina has it.
 Home to a combination of 21 professional and minor league teams, North Carolina has a football team, minor league baseball teams, basketball, and hockey teams.
 The state also has major league lacrosse games – and all of that is before getting into college sports where there is a fierce following for several college teams.

-Experience Leisure Care Senior Living in North Carolina
+Experience Leisure Care Independent Living in North Carolina

 Independent Living in Raleigh